General: How do I?

 Import data from other programs

-Survex supports a number of features to help with importing existing data.
-You can specify the ordering of items on a line using *Data (see Survex Keywords above), and you can specify the characters used to mean different things using *Set (see Survex Keywords above).
+For data in formats without explicit support, you may be able to read the data by renaming the file to have a .svx extension and adding a few Survex commands at the start of the file to set things up so Survex can read the data which follows.
+For example, you can specify the ordering of items on a line using *data (see Survex Keywords above), and you can specify the characters used to mean different things using *set (see Survex Keywords above).

 See errors and warnings that have gone off the screen